 Rare Book School (RBS) is an independent, non-profit, and tax-exempt institute supporting the study of the history of books and printing and related subjects, governed by its own board of directors.
 Founded in 1983, it moved to its present home at the University of Virginia in 1992.

 At various times during the year, RBS offers about 40 five-day, non-credit courses on topics concerning old and rare books, manuscripts, and special collections.
 The majority of courses take place in Charlottesville, but courses are also offered in New York City, Baltimore, Philadelphia, Bloomington, New Haven, and Washington, DC.

 The educational and professional prerequisites for RBS courses vary.
 Some courses are broadly directed toward antiquarian booksellers, book collectors, bookbinders, conservators, teachers, and professional and avocational students of the history of books and printing.
 Others are primarily intended for archivists and for research and rare book librarians and curators.

 Most Rare Book School courses are limited to twelve or fewer students, who make a full-time commitment to any course they attend, from 8:30 a.m. through 5 p.m., Monday–Friday; most students also attend an orientation or welcome dinner on the Sunday evening before their first class on Monday.
 In addition to the formal daytime classes, there is an optional early evening public lecture (usually on Monday night), and (especially in Charlottesville) other bookish events throughout the week of the RBS session.

 Applications for Rare Book School courses are considered on a rolling basis until a course has reached enrollment capacity.
 Course applications for summer sessions are available beginning in early January of each year.
 To be considered for the first round of admissions decisions, submit your application for summer courses by 20 February.
-Applications for fall courses will be available in May.
-To be considered for the first round of admissions decisions for fall courses, submit your application by 1 July.
+For courses at other times of the year, check the Course Schedule page or the session announcements for application deadlines.